Amnesia (1986 video game): Gameplay

 The game begins as the player's character awakens in a midtown Manhattan hotel room with absolutely no memory.
 He has no clothes and no money, and does not even remember what he looks like.
 The character soon discovers he is engaged to a woman he cannot remember, a strange man is trying to kill him, and the state of Texas wants him for murder.
 From here, the player must unravel the events in his life that led him to this point.

 In addition to being a text adventure, the game simulates life in Manhattan.
 Disch's model covered every block and street corner south of 110th Street.
 A hard-copy map of the streets and subways of Manhattan is included in the packaging.
 Players move from place to place on foot, and have to reach destinations at the correct time of day to initiate plot developments.
 Stores open and close at the correct times, street lights turn on, and other aspects of New York City life are simulated.
 Almost 4000 separate Manhattan locations, including 650 streets, are part of the game.

 Development

-Programmer Kevin Bentley implemented the game using the King Edward Adventure game authoring system, which was developed by James Terry.
-The game was acquired and produced by Don Daglow.
+Programmer Kevin Bentley implemented the game using the King Edward Adventure game authoring system developed by James Terry.
+Terry's system was written in an Apple II version of the Forth programming language named Atila.
+He brought Atila and King Edward to the IBM PC and Commodore 64 so Amnesia could run on those systems.
+The game was acquired and produced by Don Daglow of Electronic Arts.